22 Sep Jealousy & Envy: Sins We Hardly Discuss

 9 Bridges, Respectable Sins, p.
 151.

 Dr. Les Lofquist is Assistant Professor of Practical Theology and Director of Church Relations at Shepherds Theological Seminary.
-He also serves on the pastoral staff of Colonial Baptist Church and is Editor of Poimenas.
-He most recently served as Executive Director of IFCA International, a position he held for twenty years.
+He also serves on the pastoral staff of The Shepherd’s Church and is Editor of Poimenas.
+Previously he served as Executive Director of IFCA International, a position he held for twenty years.